 After the foundation is installed, the kit assembly & temporary wooden rib system assembly begins.
 There is a total of five rows of dome panels to be installed on to the temporary wooden supports.
 The first row of panels is installed directly onto the dome’s first floor.
 This floor is concrete if it is a concrete slab and wood if the dome is built on a basement.
 All the prefab panels are numbered with numbers and letters to match the nomenclature blueprint in the Building Plans and the Assembly Manual that is shipped with each dome kit.
 After a kit deposit and signed Order Forms are received, Ai can mail the manual to Buyer.

-Once all the panels are installed with two layers of concrete in all the seams and on the entryways and dormers, link, cupola, etc., the dome is self-supporting and the temporary wooden rib system comes down.
+Once all the panels are installed with two layers of concrete in all the seams and on the entryways and dormers, link, cupola, etc., the temporary wooden rib system comes down.
 There is no wood in the dome exterior walls to interrupt the insulation or to burn or to rot or for termites to eat.
 Most of the wood can be used for interior framing, especially the knee wall around the second floor perimeter area.